JingtaoXie/LiveWell-Your-Personal-Health-Portal/README.md

 All three models are built using neural networks and trained on publicly available datasets from Kaggle, and they are both deployed in Render (a service provider which can provide API service, based in United States).
 While they are capable of providing users with a probability (likelihood) of having a particular condition, there is still plenty of room for further improvement.
 Enhancing the accuracy and robustness of these models is a key part of LiveWell’s future roadmap — our goal is to deliver even more reliable and personalized health insights.

+⚠️ Caution:
+Since the backend API is hosted on Render.com under the free tier, there might be a cold start delay of around 60 to 120 seconds when the server is inactive for a while.
+If the prediction request doesn’t respond immediately, please be patient and try clicking the button again after a short wait.

 <img src="/demoscreenshot/8.png" width="500"></img>

 <img src="/demoscreenshot/7.png" width="500"></img>